Codex

 | HITL | off (no operator approval prompts) | --human-approval plus --hilt-min-severity ... |

-| Hook fail-mode | open (allow on guardrail-side failure) | defenseclaw guardrail fail-mode <open|closed> (no flag) |
+| Hook fail-mode | current config; closed on a fresh install (open is retained for migrated legacy configs) | defenseclaw guardrail fail-mode <open|closed> (no flag) |

 | Block message | empty (uses built-in copy) | --block-message "<text>" |